-“Innovations like roll-up solar panels not only reduce the carbon footprint of military activities but also reduce the risk to human life that often comes with transporting fuel in dangerous areas,” adds the NATO report.
+“Innovations like roll-up solar panels not only reduce the carbon footprint of military activities but also reduce the risk to human life that often comes with transporting fuel in dangerous areas.” adds the NATO report.

-Furthermore, the MOD are focusing their sustainability development on the following three areas, as a priority:
+But how can energy consumption be reduced?
+The MOD are focusing their sustainability development on the following three areas, as a priority:

 ✓ Sustainable infrastructure: The Ministry of Defence is one of the largest landowners in the UK.
 Situated on their land is a range of facilities that require a transitional process to become more sustainable